 At the Golden Monkey Nature Reserve, we’ll photograph blue-faced primates—found only in a small area of temperate forest in central China—feeding on lichen in the treetops of their mountainous home, kept warm by thick coats of silky fur.
 Another adorable tree-dweller we’ll search for at Labahe Nature Reserve is the rare red panda, a bushy-tailed critter roughly the size of a domestic cat.

-Blue sheep, wild boar, musk deer, muntjac and serow amble through the forests, while red and white giant flying squirrels, clouded leopards, hog badgers and civets emerge at night.
+Blue sheep, wild boar, musk deer, muntjac and serow amble through the forests, while elusive species such as red and white giant flying squirrels, clouded leopards, hog badgers and civets emerge at night.
 Brightly plumed birdlife includes Chinese monals, Temminck’s tragopans and golden pheasants.

 Baby pandas in China.